Insights on Investors

 5 MIN ARTICLE

 Women are increasing their financial power.
-In fact, a third of the world’s wealth — about $70 trillion as of 2019 — is controlled by women, according to research from Boston Consulting Group.
+In fact, a third of the world’s wealth — upto $93 trillion as of 2023 — is controlled by women, according to research from Boston Consulting Group.
 It’s increasingly common for women to be the primary breadwinners in their households.
 Moreover, women are amassing wealth more quickly than men and outpacing the growth of the overall global wealth market.
 And yet, many women find themselves unprepared for important financial decisions later in life.

 “Certain divisions of labor are typical in any household,” says Leslie Geller, a wealth strategist at Capital Group.
 “But when women are not part of the financial planning, they run the risk of jeopardizing their futures if they go through a divorce or outlive the spouse.”
 In those cases, they can find themselves suddenly in the financial driver’s seat.
 In addition to potential cash flow challenges, they may find themselves facing unexpected legal and tax bills, or losing out on their fair share of a business.

 Simply put, it’s important for any individual — not just women — to take control of their wealth and financial resources.
-Here are some suggestions you can use to help your clients prepare for long-term success:
+But you can help make it easier for women to find financial empowerment by establishing relationships with female clients, understanding their needs and concerns, and having more regular financial conversations with them.
+Here's how to start in three steps.

-It is critical that all clients get to know you and engage with you and other financial professionals involved in the management of their wealth.
-Invite and encourage them to join meetings and calls that the spouse may have normally attended alone.
+It is critical that both members of a client household get to know you and engage with you and other financial professionals involved in the management of their wealth.
+Invite and encourage female spouses to join meetings and calls that the man may have normally attended alone.
 “Ideally, an advisor will build a relationship with both spouses from the beginning,” Geller says.

-For your part, make an effort to set up individual times with each spouse for a one-on-one conversation without their partners present.
-Present the meeting as a safe environment and opportunity to discuss things from their individual perspectives — a time to allow questions on their own terms and a chance to get to know you.
+For your part, make an effort to set up individual times with each spouse for a one-on-one conversation without their partner.
+Present the meeting as a safe environment and opportunity to discuss things from their individual perspectives — a time when they can ask questions and get to know you.

 “Unfortunately, some women find themselves in situations where they need to take action to ensure that their financial rights are protected and their obligations and risks are limited appropriately,” Geller says.
 “But they need the right information before they can take action, and that requires asking the right questions.”

-As a starting point, check out our list of questions you can share with your clients.
+As a starting point, you can share this list of questions every woman should ask.
 Written from the perspective of a married woman, the questions can be easily adapted to fit other situations as well.

-One way to overcome this stigma is by talking about these issues more regularly.
-Encourage her to share her experiences with people she trusts to help her feel more empowered and ready to engage.
+Encourage female clients to share concerns, ideas and experiences to help them feel more empowered and ready to engage.
 Friends and family members will likely benefit from the conversation too.

-But by focusing on helping them build relationships, ask the right questions, and normalize the financial conversation, you can help then take greater control of their financial futures.
+But by focusing on building relationships with women, helping them ask the right questions and normalizing , financial conversations, you can help them greater control of their financial futures.
 And along the way, you’ll be cultivating important client relationships with the stewards of a growing portion of the world’s wealth.

 Leslie-Geller-color-600x600